Azure/azure-sdk-for-js/sdk/tables/data-tables/MigrationGuide.md

 ```

 With `@azure/data-tables` we have access to all table level operations directly from the `TableServiceClient`.
-Because the table service client is not affinitized to any one table, it is ideal for scenarios where you need to create, delete, or list more than one Table.
+Because the table service client is not affinitized to any one table, it is ideal for scenarios where you need to create, delete, or list more than one table.

 ```javascript
 const { TableServiceClient, AzureNamedKeyCredential } = require('@azure/data-tables');